How to Choose a Forex Broker in 5 Steps

 Be selective about reviews you read, always analyze who was the person who wrote a review: was it a professional trader, or a novice.

-By the actual message of the review it is often possible to see not only the level of education a trader has, but also how well he knows the subject he writes about.
-This way you’ll filter lots of bad reviews where newbies accuse brokers in troubles they fall in because of own incompetency.
+By the actual message of the review, it is often possible to see not only the level of education a trader has but also how well he knows the subject he writes about.
+This way you’ll filter lots of bad reviews where newbies accuse brokers of troubles they fall in because of their own incompetency.

-Apply a filter to 5 star reviews as well.
-It is not rare to see reviews submitted by brokers themselves in order to boost own ranking.
+Apply a filter to 5-star reviews as well.
+It is not rare to see reviews submitted by brokers themselves in order to boost their own ranking.

 Choosing a broker: Step 5 — Final tips for the right attitude

-Finally, your approach to choosing a Forex brokers should be somewhere similar to the process of choosing the right bank to trust your money to: reputation, transparency, convenience of carrying operations with money, good customer support.
+Finally, your approach to choosing a Forex broker should be somewhere similar to the process of choosing the right bank to trust your money to reputation, transparency, the convenience of carrying operations with money, good customer support.

 Client Agreement?
 What’s this?

-As practice shows, many Forex brokers may (forget?) to update their websites according to newly changed trading conditions, e.g. show 1 pip spread while in reality it is already 2 pips, allow scalping, while in reality – don’t.
-If you don’t read Client Agreement, but instead simply put a check box “I agree” in front of Terms and Conditions while applying for an account, you’re doing yourself no favor.
+As practice shows, many Forex brokers may (forget?) to update their websites according to newly changed trading conditions, e.g. show 1 pip spread while in reality it is already 2 pips, allows scalping, while in reality – don’t.
+If you don’t read the Client Agreement, but instead simply put a check box “I agree” in front of Terms and Conditions while applying for an account, you’re doing yourself no favour.